Lemon Balm (Melissa officinalis)

 - Heart palpitations due to anxiety^^.
 Feelings of “nerved out” with stress

-- Viral infections.
-Very good for viral fevers – chicken pox, measles.
-Supporting herb with potentizing anti-virals.
+- Viral infections: Very good for viral fevers – chicken pox, measles.

 - Allergies; combines well with other anti-allergenic herbs to make an anti-allergy tea or formula